-Non-invasive analysis and large scale imaging of murals at the UNESCO World Heritage Site of Mogao caves in Dunhuang
+Non-invasive analysis and large scale imaging of murals at the UNESCO World Heritage Site of Mogao caves in Dunhuang, China

 The UNESCO World Heritage Site of the Mogao caves, along the ancient Silk Road, consists of 492 richly painted Buddhist cave temples dating from the 4th - 14th century.
 The 45,000 square metres of wall paintings in nearly 500 caves are an immense resource for the study of the history of art, architecture, religion, technology, politics and cultural exchange.

-The aim of this project is the development of a methodology for the non-invasive and in situ analysis of the large scale murals, even when they are located in unreachable areas (e.g. ceiling).
-Our research was mainly focused on the analysis of cave 465 murals.
+The aim of this project was to develop a methodology for the non-invasive and in situ analysis of the large scale murals, even when they are located in unreachable areas (e.g. ceilings).
+Our research was mainly focused on the analysis of murals in cave 465.
 Cave 465, located at the northern end of the site is unique in its Indo-Tibetan tantric Buddhist style, and like many other caves, the date of its construction is still under debate.

 Addressing the Challenge